dhulme/money-manager/README.md

 💾 All your data is stored locally and never sent over the internet
 🕒 Monthly backups made of your data
 🏦 Import transactions from your bank statements (a number of common CSV formats supported)
+🌍 Change the currency and date format to match your region

 ## Getting Started